Neuroinclusive Practice™

 • Coaching/mentoring on the use of equipment/software

-• one to one strategy coaching
+• One-to-one strategy coaching

 For more about this service please contact me.